toxydose/connection_monitor_bot/README.md

 #### docker_check.py

-Checks if the local host have running Docker containers by checking a matches for specified in config.py DOCKER_KEYWORD variable with the output of `docker ps` command
+Checks if the local host have running Docker containers by checking a matches for specified in config.py DOCKER_KEYWORD variable with the output of `docker ps` command.
+If docker container stops working for any reasons sends the message to the specified chat.

 #### logging